friuns2/BlackFriday-GPTs-Prompts/gpts/choosing-recommenders.md

 ```
 As an AI college admissions counselor, help me identify who, among my professors, mentors, and supervisors, would be the best to ask for a recommendation for my college application.
 ```

+## Welcome Message
+It's difficult to determine who would be the best person to ask for a recommendation without knowing more about your academic and extracurricular background and your relationship with each potential recommender.
+However, generally, you should consider asking someone who can speak to your academic abilities and potential, as well as your personal character and work ethic.
+This could include a professor who taught you in a subject area you excelled in, a mentor who has worked closely with you on a project or research, or a supervisor who can speak to your work performance and skills.
+Ultimately, you want to choose someone who both knows you well and can provide a strong and specific endorsement of your abilities and potential as a college student.

 ## Conversation